CLINICAL SERVICES DEPARTMENT

 Stop Child Abuse and Neglect (SCAN)– community-based effort to prevent child abuse and neglect in Ottawa County.
 SCAN helps to coordinate child abuse prevention efforts to ensure we work together as a community to protect children.
 We work to raise awareness of the issue of child abuse in Ottawa County.
 Pathways, MI is the designated Michigan Children’s Trust Fund Local Child Abuse and Neglect Council for Ottawa County.

-Parent and Family Support/Education and Support– includes a wide range of parenting groups, classes, and workshops and to strengthen parenting skills and create a stronger family such as: Parenting Wisely, Strengthening Families Program, Nurturing Parent Program (Bavolek), Circle of Parents and Love and Logic.
+Parent and Family Support/Education– includes a wide range of parenting groups, classes, and workshops to strengthen parenting skills and create a stronger family, such as: Parenting Wisely, Strengthening Families Program, Nurturing Parent Program (Bavolek), Circle of Parents and Love and Logic.

 GREAT START TO QUALITY WESTER RESOURCE CENTER

 Licensed early learning AND care program support– provides support, assistance, and resources to family childcare homes, preschools, and centers in an effort to help those programs reach and maintain a high level of quality as they care for and educate children in the 0-5 age group.
 We work to collaborate with community organizations and agencies to offer professional development in order for programs to meet state licensing requirements.

 Support unlicensed relative/aid providers– provide the state required 7-hour Great Start to Quality Orientation class, so that these providers may care for a relative’s child.
 This class includes basic childcare information, health, safety, Safe Sleep, nutrition, and adult/child/infant CPR/First Aid certification.
 Additional support given as these providers work to attain more professional development training beyond the required orientation class.